-earthquakes.
-It uses the Key figures: Effects Response strength of vibrations Japan (2016) Strength: 7.0 on the Richter Scale.
+Key figures: Effects Response strength of vibrations Japan (2016) Strength: 7.0 on the Richter Scale.
 Japan's development (HDI Ranking): 19/188 (0.909) Primary: 50 people died.
 3000 people injured.
 1000 buildings damaged.
 Some damage to transport infrastructure including the bullet train and road bridges.
 Secondary: Kumamoto city without water.
 A number of fires broke out due to damage to infrastructure.
 44,000 people evacuated.
 Repairs to infrastructure completed by government.
-Insurance companies paid out £2.4billion for repairs to property. to loot: To steal goods, particularl during a war or riot infrastructure: The basic physical facilitie an area, such as electricit running water, roads and buildings such as hospital aid: Money or resources which given to a country by anoi country or an organisatio the HDI: The human development which measures developr according to the quality of country's healthcare, weat and education and then go that country a score betwe and 1 Indonesia (2018) Strength: 7.5 on the Richter Scale.
+Insurance companies paid out £2.4billion for repairs to property. to loot: To steal goods, particula during a war or riot infrastructure: The basic physical facilit an area, such as electric running water, roads an buildings such as hospit aid: Money or resources wh given to a country by an Indonesia (2018) Strength: 7.5 on the Richter Scale.
 Indonesia's development (HDI Ranking): 111/188 (0.707) Primary: 4,340 people died.
 70,000 buildings destroyed.
 Many schools, hospitals and public buildings including Palu airport were damaged or destroyed.
 10,000 hectares of farmland flooded and crops destroyed.
 Communications infrastructure destroyed.
 Secondary: Many thousands made homeless.
 Tsunami damaged ports and coastal regions.
 Hundreds of air travellers stranded.
 Looting occurred in Palu city.
 Resources, medical teams and military support sent from unaffected regions in Indonesia.
 Satellite phones used for communication.
-International aid provided by other SE Asian countries and HICs including Australia, the USA and from Europe.

-the Richter Scale: A scale which is used to measure the strength of earthquakes.
+International aid provided by other SE Asian countries and HICs including Australia, the USA and from Europe. country or an organisati the HDI: The human developmen which measures develop according to the quality country's healthcare, we and education and then that country a score bet and 1 the Richter Scale: A scale which is used to measure the strength of earthquakes.
 It uses the arly ities in city, d tals ich is nother ion nt index, pment of a ealth gives tween 0